-On January 3, 2019, The Conference Board released the 4th Quarter Measure Of CEO Confidence.
-The overall measure of CEO Confidence was at 42, down from 55 in the third quarter. [note: a reading of more than 50 points reflects more positive than negative responses]
+On January 7, 2020, The Conference Board released the 4th Quarter Measure Of CEO Confidence.
+The overall measure of CEO Confidence was at 43, up from 34 in the third quarter. [note: a reading of more than 50 points reflects more positive than negative responses]

-CEOs’ assessment of current economic conditions turned pessimistic in the fourth quarter, with only 21 percent saying conditions are better compared to six months ago, down from 49 percent last quarter.
-Meanwhile, about 39 percent say conditions are worse, up from less than 8 percent in the prior quarter.
-CEOs were also much more negative about current conditions in their own industries compared to six months ago.
-Now, just 21 percent say conditions are better, down from 31 percent last quarter, while those who say conditions have worsened rose to 35 percent, up from 25 percent last quarter.
+CEOs are less pessimistic about current economic conditions, with 15 percent saying conditions are better compared to six months ago, up from just 8 percent last quarter.
+Now, 52 percent say conditions are worse, down from 73 percent in Q3.
+CEOs are also more positive about current conditions in their own industries.
+Currently, 25 percent say conditions are better compared to six months ago, up from about 15 percent last quarter.
+Regarding conditions in their own industry, about 42 percent say conditions are worse, down from 63 percent last quarter.

-Looking ahead, CEOs’ expectations regarding the economic outlook have also turned negative.
-Now, just 12 percent expect economic conditions to improve over the next six months, down from 23 percent in the third quarter.
-Meanwhile, about 54 percent expect economic conditions will worsen, compared to 22 percent last quarter.
-CEOs’ expectations regarding short-term prospects in their own industries over the next six months were also more pessimistic.
-Now, only 14 percent anticipate an improvement in conditions, down from 22 percent last quarter, while 44 percent expect conditions to worsen, up from 19 percent in the third quarter.
+Looking ahead, CEOs’ expectations regarding the economic outlook is less pessimistic.
+Now, 12 percent anticipate economic conditions will improve over the next six months, up from just 4 percent in the third quarter.
+Meanwhile, 44 percent expect economic conditions will worsen, down from 67 percent last quarter.
+CEOs’ expectations regarding short-term prospects in their own industries over the next six months were also more positive.
+Now, 23 percent anticipate an improvement in conditions, up from 13 percent last quarter.
+Those expecting conditions will worsen in the short term declined to 40 percent from 56 percent in Q3.

 Additional details can be seen in the sources mentioned above.